✦ Scandinavian-inspired design, curated for modern living

 Vellgoo Max 140 Pint Energy Star Dehumidifier

-The Vellgoo Max 140 Pint Energy Star Dehumidifier excels in large basements, effectively removing up to 140 pints of moisture daily.
-With coverage for homes up to 6,000 sq. ft., it’s perfect for extreme conditions.
-You’ll appreciate the high-efficiency rotary compressor and advanced “3+3” system that speeds moisture removal.
+The Vellgoo Max 140 Pint Energy Star Dehumidifier is designed for large basements, effectively removing up to 140 pints of moisture daily under rated conditions.
+With coverage for homes up to 6,000 sq. ft., it’s built for demanding humidity situations.
+You’ll appreciate the high-efficiency rotary compressor and advanced “3+3” system that supports faster moisture removal.
 It features various modes, a clear LED panel, and built-in wheels for easy mobility.
-Plus, with flexible drainage options and a washable filter, maintenance is a breeze.
-Its quiet operation and smart functions, like auto-restart, guarantee a hassle-free experience while keeping your space comfortable and dry.
+Plus, with flexible drainage options and a washable filter, maintenance is easier.
+Its quiet operation and smart functions, like auto-restart, help create a more convenient experience while keeping your space more comfortable and dry.

 Best For: Homeowners with large spaces up to 6,000 sq. ft. seeking an efficient solution for high humidity levels.